-If a fastener assembly with an indicating method is pretensioned before connection plates are drawn firmly together to a snug-tight condition, it may become loose once the plies are pulled together.
-Therefore, care must be taken not to engage the pretensioning indication mechanism until all the fastener assemblies are snug with the plies solidly joined.
+If a fastener assembly with an indicating method, such twist-offs bolts or DTIs, is pretensioned before connection plates are drawn firmly together to a snug-tight condition, the fastener may loosen once the plies are pulled together.
+Therefore, care shall be taken not to engage the pretensioning indication mechanism until all the fastener assemblies are snug-tight with the plies solidly joined.
+Additionally, twist-off type bolts or direct tension indicators may provide false indications if overtensioned while snug-tightening.